entu/analytics/README.md

 # Entu Analytics

-A privacy-focused, self-hosted web analytics platform built with Nuxt.js and OpenSearch.
+A privacy-focused, self-hosted web analytics platform built with Nuxt.js and MongoDB.

 ## Features